john-odonnell/GameOfLife/README.md

 # Conway's Game of Life
 ## C++ implementation of the classic Game of Life

-Uses SDL2 to provide a rudimentary GUI
+Uses SDL2 to provide a rudimentary GUI<br/>
 Usage:
 ```
 g++ -o gol golboard.cpp main.cpp -l SDL2